Fieudi/MyPinterest-social-wall-Design/README.md

 [open](https://fieudi.github.io/social-wall-code/) the project directly in browser.

 ## open in local
-`https://github.com/Fieudi/MyPinterest-social-wall-Design.git` to download the project into local<br />
+`git clone https://github.com/Fieudi/MyPinterest-social-wall-Design.git` to download the project into local<br />
 open the index.html file in browser.<br />
 please remove the original key in google map api and new York times api and place your private keys.